dmytsuu/rails-app-tutorial/README.md

 ```

 Having a dockerhub account is required in this setup and two VPS machines too for main/secondary services and db(separately).
+You also need to have SSH access via pub/private keys to VPS you deploy

 Example of `.env`